 This soup is super simple.
-The intense flavor of this soup comes from the prolonged sweating of the vegetables.
+The intense flavor comes from the prolonged sweating of the vegetables.
 This technique is the best way to draw flavor from vegetables.
-It is used to give a flavor base to soups and stews, and usually takes about 8-10 minutes, but here the veggies sweat it out for a full 30.
-And don’t fret about the garlic, cooked whole it has a nutty sweetness, and will give the soup a ton of flavor without being overpowering or bitter.
+It is used to give a flavor... base to soups and stews and usually takes about 8-10 minutes, but here the veggies sweat it out for a full 30 minutes.
+And don’t fret about the garlic — cooked whole, it has a nutty sweetness and will give the soup a ton of flavor without being overpowering or bitter.

-1. In a heavy bottomed pot with a tight fitting lid, heat the olive oil over a medium high flame.
+In a heavy-bottomed pot with a tight fitting lid, heat the olive oil over medium-high heat.
 Add the rest of the ingredients to the pot.
 Sprinkle with a little sea salt, stir, then cover.
 Lower the heat to medium and let the veggies sweat for 30 minutes.
-Stir them occasionally to make sure they aren’t sticking.
-They must not burn.
+Stir them occasionally to make sure they aren't sticking.
+Do not let the veggies burn.

 If you’re feeling tired, buy some of the veggies pre-cut.
 It will save you time and energy.